For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

-I always recommend a good deposit (5-10% or more) be obtained to protect you (the assignor) from the assignee backing out of the Agreement (just like a resale).
-You would also have the right to sue the Assignee for damages - the extra costs incurred by you now having to close with the builder.
+I always recommend a good deposit (5-10% or more) be obtained to protect you (Assignor) from the Assignee backing out of the Agreement (just like a resale).
+You would also have the right to sue the Assignee for damages - the extra costs incurred by you now you have to close with the Builder.
 We strive to avoid this happening thru disclosure and fairness in our dealings with BOTH parties to the Agreement.

 Are Assignment investments risky?

 Real estate investments are less risky than many other investments because you have more choices than just selling.
 If the market has been good since you placed your deposit money, you can assign and take your profits.
 If the market has not been good, you can move in or rent it out and sell later if you wish.
 Time and market growth are the two major factors determining your profit.